 Kraai (my wife and best friend of 41 years) and I, were booked into a cabin at Gharagab.
-On our arrival at 2pm the camp was quiet and it was cooking hot.
-During the evening we saw that there was a brown and also a spotted hyena at water hole with a few springbok and an eland in the background.
+On our arrival at 2pm, the camp was quiet and it was cooking hot.
+During the evening we saw that there was a brown and also a spotted hyena at a water hole with a few springboks and an eland in the background.
 The eland was very nervous and disappeared into the night without a sip of water.
 It was obvious that there were predators roaming this area as all animals were extremely cautious.

-At 03h30 next morning we were woken by lion roars somewhere in the vicinity.
+At 03h30 the next morning, we were woken by lion roars somewhere in the vicinity.
 We both smiled and knew that was why we came all the way to Gharagab on the bad Kgalagadi roads.
 I decided to sit outside on the wood deck merely a meter above ground level and listen to the night sounds but my wife reprimanded me and said it was too dangerous.
 It was awfully quiet so I went back to bed.
 At 05h00, I was woken by “something” and I felt uneasy, what had woken me?
 I walked out onto the wooden deck from where I could clearly see the water hole.
 My neck hair raised as I became aware of “something” and a strange smell was in the air but it was dark and I could not see anything.

 I was peering into the night when I noticed movement happening in front of the deck.
-There they were, lions… Once I regained control of my heart beat and breathing rhythm, I smelt the familiar scent of them.
+There they were, lions… Once I regained control of my heartbeat and breathing rhythm, I smelt the familiar scent of them.
 By now all my senses were awakened and I was immediately aware of the potential risk and danger so close by.

-From the open cabin door we were watching the lions and attempting to close the cabin door but with each movement and noise the lioness closest to the deck was looking right into my eyes.
-After a few minutes we realized that 3 lionesses were right in front of our wood deck.
+From the open cabin door, we were watching the lions and attempting to close the cabin door but with each movement and noise, the lioness closest to the deck was looking right into my eyes.
+After a few minutes, we realized that 3 lionesses were right in front of our wood deck.

-Previously we had experienced a close encounter with lions in the central Kalahari and we had no desire to repeat such experience.
+Previously we had experienced a close encounter with lions in the central Kalahari and we had no desire to repeat such an experience.
 Once in a lifetime is too much.
 We stood dead still watching these lions less than 5m from our flimsy wood cabin, not out of curiosity but out of fear and respect.

 I grabbed my video camera and videoed the 6 x lions at the water hole.
 From the water hole all 6 x lionesses walked back to the 4 x cabins and passed between cabin 4 and 3.
 As I was videoing the lions my wife mentioned that a brown hyena was casually walking past our cabin down to the water hole.